40,000 Hunters on the First Day of the Hunting Season

 The start of the hunting season in Cyprus

-The start of the hunting season in Cyprus is a significant event, drawing thousands of enthusiasts to the island’s countryside.
-This year, the opening day saw an unprecedented turnout, with approximately 40,000 hunters taking to the fields.
-The event, which is both a traditional pastime and a modern hobby for many Cypriots, highlighted the deep cultural connection to hunting on the island, as well as the ongoing debates around conservation, regulation, and animal welfare.
+The hunting season in Cyprus is a major event.
+It attracts thousands of enthusiasts to the island’s countryside.
+This year, the opening day saw a record turnout.
+Around 40,000 hunters took to the fields.
+Hunting is both a traditional pastime and a modern hobby for many Cypriots.
+The event highlights the island’s cultural connection to hunting.
+It also sparks debates on conservation, regulation, and animal welfare.

 A Long-Standing Tradition

-Hunting in Cyprus has deep roots, stretching back to ancient times when it was a vital part of survival.
-Over the centuries, it evolved into a cultural tradition, with families passing down the skills and knowledge from one generation to the next.
-For many Cypriots, the hunting season is not just about the sport; it represents a time for bonding with family and friends, a way to connect with nature, and a continuation of a cultural heritage.
-The season typically starts in late August or early September, depending on the type of game being targeted, and lasts for several months.
+Hunting in Cyprus has deep roots.
+It dates back to ancient times when it was essential for survival.
+Over the centuries, it became a cultural tradition.
+Families pass down hunting skills and knowledge through generations.
+For many Cypriots, the hunting season is more than just a sport.
+It is a time to bond with family and friends.
+It also offers a way to connect with nature and preserve cultural heritage.
+The season usually begins in late August or early September.
+It lasts several months, depending on the type of game.

 The Numbers and Regulations